-The department offers two post graduate qualifications namely, the MICT and the PhD.
-The Masters in Information and Communications Technology (MICTMTI) and the Doctor of Philosophy in Information Technology (DPINFI) are both full research requiring submission of a full-thesis for examination.
+The department offers two post graduate qualifications namely, the Master of Information and Communication Technology (MICT) and the Doctor of Philosophy in Information Technology (PhD).
+Both post graduate programmes are full research programmes requiring submission of a full-thesis for examination.
 There is no coursework.